Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 - Gordon has taken 11.2 shots per game this season and made 6.3 per game, which account for 10.7% and 12.0%, respectively, of his team's total.

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.
+- He's connected on 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat allow 109.8 points per game, second-ranked in the NBA.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.

-- On the glass, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

-- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the league.
+- In terms of assists, the Heat have conceded 25.6 per game, 14th in the NBA.

 Aaron Gordon vs. the Heat